jackhumbert/mechkeys_howto/Contributing_to_QMK.md

 ```
     git checkout -b unxmaal-spacecadet
 ```
 Now make your changes.
-If you're paying penance for past sins, carefully copy the few files in here.
-Note that if the logic changed in these files, you could blow stuff up.
-Check the new ones first to be sure.
-(Normally git handles the merge for you, but in this case it won't.)
+Typically, that could include copying the default keymap directory to a new directory, and naming it your username, or some feature.

 Add and commit your changes.
 ```